Inside Facebook’s decision to eliminate facial recognition — for now

 The education of Frances Haugen: How the Facebook whistleblower learned to use data as a weapon from years in tech

-While its motives for the timing are unclear, the seemingly sudden change also tracks with a pattern of making flashy announcements during crisis: In the last several weeks alone, the company also paused plans to develop Instagram for kids, saying it needed to take time to “listen" to concerns of parents and experts.
+While its motives for the timing are unclear, the seemingly sudden change also tracks with a pattern of making flashy announcements during crisis: In the past several weeks alone, the company also paused plans to develop Instagram for kids, saying it needed to take time to “listen" to concerns of parents and experts.
 And when it rolled out a new suite of virtual reality plans for its “metaverse” last week, it promised safety and privacy would be taken into account “from day one.”

 And then it went for what critics say was the biggest deflection of all: It changed its name to Meta.

-Facebook has been in a state of perennial crisis for the last four years.
+Facebook has been in a state of perennial crisis for the past four years.
 In 2017, after the company discovered Russians had widely abused its service by sowing disinformation to millions of Americans during the previous year’s presidential election, Facebook downplayed the scale of the problem.

 A year later, the company disclosed that Cambridge Analytica, a Trump-affiliated political consultancy, along with a researcher, had taken advantage of the company’s loose data policies to inappropriately siphon profile information from tens of millions of U.S. Facebook users.